Ritesh-04coder/project-clarity/README.md

-# 🪙 Simple Token Transfer Contract
+# 🪙 Token Transfer Contract

 A Fungible Token Smart Contract on Stacks